Joining and visiting the Library

 - Before visiting the Library, check that you are eligible to use this service and that the electronic resource you wish to use is available within this scheme.
 Please also read through the Library Regulations.

-- Enquire at the Info Hub about using our 'visitor access' service.
+- Enquire at the Service Desk about using our 'visitor access' service.

-- You will need to show your borrower card when you sign up to use the service.
+- You will need to show your library membership card when you sign up to use the service.

-- You will also be asked to complete the Visitor Access Sign Up-Sheet held at the Info Hub.
+- You will also be asked to complete the Visitor Access Sign Up-Sheet held at the Service Desk.

 - A member of staff will accompany you to one of the visitor access PCs and log you in.